 As the saying goes, accidents happen.
-When it comes to motor vehicle and car accidents, however, many of them are avoidable, and were caused by the negligence of someone else.
-Sometimes, crashes are caused by distracted drivers who are texting, reading, taking on the phone or even applying makeup while driving.
+When it comes to motor vehicle and car accidents, however, many are avoidable and were caused by someone else’s negligence.
+Sometimes, crashes are caused by distracted drivers who are texting, reading, taking on the phone, or even applying makeup while driving.

 Sometimes, the other driver was chemically impaired by drugs or alcohol.
-Other times, the car accident was simply a failure to carefully observe the surroundings or inclement weather.
+Other times, the car accident was simply a failure to observe the surroundings or inclement weather carefully.
 Whatever the cause, there are certain steps you can take to protect yourself after a serious accident.

-In the wake of a car accident, the victims will have many questions about what the next steps are.
+In the wake of a car accident, the victims will have many questions about the next steps.
 What to do after an auto accident is critical, and how you handle yourself at the scene of the accident can be of benefit as well as how you interact with the other motorists and police officers.
-Here are some common questions that we often get, and some answers to these delicate matters:
+Here are some common questions that we often get and some answers to these delicate matters:

 What if my insurance company denies my claim?
 Sadly, many insurance companies utilize devious practices to deny claims.
 Others are just looking out for their bottom line.
-In either case, it is accident victims who suffer because of these decisions.
-If your insurer denies your claim, consult with a car accident attorney to make sure your rights are protected and upheld.
+In either case, accident victims suffer because of these decisions.
+If your insurer denies your claim, consult with a car accident attorney to ensure your rights are protected and upheld.

 Can I sue the other driver?
-Yes you can.
-The circumstances of your wreck will matter, obviously, but you can file a personal injury lawsuit against negligent drivers for the harm and damage they have caused.
-The claims process is different for each case, but when you suffer serious injuries from a car accident that was someone else’s fault, you have rights and we can help show you those rights.
+Yes, you can.
+Obviously, the circumstances of your wreck will matter, but you can file a personal injury lawsuit against negligent drivers for the harm and damage they have caused.
+The claims process is different for each case, but when you suffer serious injuries from a car accident that was someone else’s fault, you have rights, and we can help show you those rights.